-- b) make all efforts to ensure an environment are safe, secure and prevent sexual exploitation and abuse of all DOT employees and associated personnel; - c) ensure language, actions and relationships with all DOT employees and associated personnel are free from any indications of sexual harassment, misconduct or abuse. - d) ensure that all physical and online contact with all DOT employees and associated personnel is appropriate both in the local culture and according to international standards: - e) readily share all relevant information for investigations (internal and external) related to SEA of any DOT employee or associated personnel and make available all information for the completion of investigations; - f) understand that concerns about the absence of evidence or a lack of clarity over consent are not reasonable grounds to delay or fail to report concerns about exploitation or abuse.
-Failure to report a concern may lead to disciplinary action; - g) immediately report through DOT's reporting procedure any known or suspected SEA incident or breach of this policy involving a DOT employee or associated personnel; - h) know that sexual exploitation and abuse constitutes an act of gross misconduct and are grounds for termination of employment and that those involved maybe subject to prosecution; - i) treat any information communicated to them regarding suspected or actual SEA incident as confidential, including an investigation into allegations of exploitation or abuse. - i) if they are aware and/or have witnessed a SEA or sexual harassment incident and/or have been asked by a survivor for help in reporting please follow the Guidelines for the Active Bystander and follow the reporting procedure for SEA.
+- a) treat all staff and affiliated personnel with dignity and according to DOT Code of Conduct: - b) make all efforts to ensure environments are safe, secure and prevent sexual exploitation and abuse of all DOT employees and affiliated personnel; - c) ensure language, actions and relationships with all DOT employees and affiliated personnel are free from any indications of sexual harassment, misconduct or abuse. - d) ensure that all physical and online contact with all DOT employees, implementing partner employees, affiliated personnel, and youth leaders is appropriate both in the local culture and according to international standards; - e) readily share all relevant information for investigations (internal and external) related to SEAH of any DOT employee or affiliated personnel and make available all information for the completion of investigations; - f) understand that concerns about the absence of evidence or a lack of clarity over consent are not reasonable grounds to delay or fail to report concerns about exploitation or abuse.
+Failure to report a concern may lead to disciplinary action; - g) immediately report through DOT's reporting procedure any known or suspected SEAH incident or breach of this policy involving a DOT employee or affiliated personnel; - h) know that sexual exploitation and abuse constitutes an act of gross misconduct and are grounds for termination of employment and that those involved maybe subject to prosecution; - i) treat any information communicated to them regarding suspected or actual SEAH incidents as confidential, including an investigation into allegations of exploitation or abuse. - j) if they are aware and/or have witnessed a SEAH or sexual harassment incident and/or have been asked by a survivor for help in reporting please follow the Guidelines for the Active Bystander and follow the reporting procedure for SEAH.

-All DOT employees and associated personnel must not:
+All DOT employees, implementing partner employees, affiliated personnel, and youth leaders must not: